Xi Chen (陈熹)

 Piscataway, NJ, 08854

 I am a Ph.D. candidate advised by Prof. Shirin Jalali at the Electrical and Computer Engineering Department of Rutgers University.
-My background is in imaging inverse problems, machine learning, and information theory.
+My background is in imaging inverse problems, machine learning, information theory, and neural compression.

-I am particularly interested in characterizing the structures of sources (image/video) by developing priors/regularization (e.g. pre-trained models: VQ-VAE, Diffusion models; implicit priors: DIP, INR; codebook and neural entropy coding on quantized representation), under optimization frameworks (e.g. ADMM, Plug-and-Play), to solve ill-posed inverse problems and restoration tasks, with theoretical understandings of the fundamental limits on the achievable recovery performance from the information theoretic and high-dimensional aspects.
+I am interested in characterizing source structures (signal/image/video) by developing prior models/regularization (e.g. pre-trained VQ-VAE, Diffusion models; codebook and neural entropy coding; implicit neural representation), to solve ill-posed inverse problems and image restoration tasks under optimization frameworks (e.g. ADMM, Plug-and-Play), with theoretical understanding of the fundamental limits on the achievable recovery performance from the information theoretic and high-dimensional aspects.

 I received my M.Sc. degree in Data Science from Tufts University, MA, worked with Prof. Mike Hughes and Liping Liu.
 I received my B.Sc. degree in Electrical Engineering from Beijing Institute of Technology, China, worked with Prof. Jie Tian.